-Please note: Automotive Employment NZ Ltd have attempted to be as accurate as possible and to provide guidelines for the most popular sectors of the New Zealand motor industry but take no responsibility for the accuracy of the information.
+Please note: Automotive Employment NZ Ltd has attempted to be as accurate as possible and to provide guidelines for the most popular sectors of the New Zealand motor industry but take no responsibility for the accuracy of the information.
 Any hiring decision should be based on a range of knowledge from a variety of sources.

-Employees should note that while these rates may provide a guide, to gain an accurate indication of rates you may need to consider how your skills and experience compare to others in the work place.
-Your work performance, stability of overall employment, knowledge of product, development of your skills and or qualifications, personal grooming, communication skills and the length of service you have extended to your current employer may all impact on potential earnings.
+Employees should note that while these rates may provide a guide, to gain an accurate indication of rates you may need to consider how your skills and experience compare to others in the workplace.
+Your work performance, the stability of overall employment, knowledge of the product, development of your skills and or qualifications, personal grooming, communication skills and the length of service you have extended to your current employer may all impact on potential earnings.
 These aspects of your employment should also be weighed against the economic conditions prevailing in the location you work or intend to move to.

-Off shore candidates should note rates and salaries are quoted in New Zealand dollars.
+Offshore candidates should note rates and salaries are quoted in New Zealand dollars.
 Please also check the date above as information provided is current only to this date.

 Automotive Technicians/Mechanics Light Automotive

-National median rate $28 per hour
+National median rate of $28 per hour

 Lower rates are normally paid where an employer has concerns as to the depth of skill held by the employee or a more transient or poor employment history.
 Trainees or apprentices should expect to commence on rates considerably lower than the rates shown.

-Median rate $34 per hour
+Median rate $35 per hour

 Automotive Service Advisers/Service Writers/Service Consultants

-National Median rate of pay providing for a OTE of $75,000 per annum
+National median rate of pay providing for an OTE of $55000 to $70,000 per annum

-National median rate of pay $65,000
+The national median rate of $70,000

 Service Controllers are responsible for distribution and control of incoming work to the technicians, employees are trade qualified automotive technicians [mechanics] The pay scales range between $65,000 and $80’0000 dependent on location.
-Company cars are occasionally provided to senior staff with extended employment tenures.
+Company cars are often provided to senior staff with extended employment tenures.

 Defined as front line receptionists in a service department these employees are generally not trade qualified.
-This role differs from a service adviser in that it is more administrative.
-The role is meeting and greeting the customer, booking in vehicles, liaising with customers re delivery, invoicing and customer follow up.
+This role differs from a technical service adviser.
+The role is meeting and greeting the customer, booking in vehicles, liaising with customers re-delivery, invoicing and customer follow up.